ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/raspberry_pi_3_setup.md

 ![](/assets/images/platform/turtlebot3/software/network_configuration.png)

-ROS requires IP addresses in order to communicate between TurtleBot3 and remote PC.
+ROS requires IP addresses in order to communicate between TurtleBot PC and the remote PC.
+The remote PC and TurtleBot PC should be connected to the same wifi router.

-Enter the below command on the terminal window of the SBC in TurtleBot3 to find out the IP address of TurtleBot3.
+Enter the below command on the terminal window of the TurtleBot PC to find out the IP address of TurtleBot.

 ``` bash
 $ ifconfig
 ```

-Texts in the rectangle is the IP address of the `TurtleBot`.
+Texts in the rectangle is the IP address of the `TurtleBot PC`.

 ![](/assets/images/platform/turtlebot3/software/network_configuration4.png)